ProjectOpenSea/operator-filter-registry/README.md

 Entries in this list are added according to the following criteria:
 * If the application most commonly used to interface with the contract gives buyers and sellers the ability to bypass creator fees when a similar transaction for the same item would require creator fee payment on OpenSea.io
-* If the contract in some way aids and abets creator fee evasion — for example, wrapper contracts
+* If the contract is facilitating the evasion of on-chain creator fee enforcement measures.
+For example, the contract uses a wrapper contact to bypass fee enforcement.

 <table>
 <tr>